-The Samsung Galaxy A52s 5G uses the same capacity battery as the A52 and here you get a 4500 mAh battery which is a little less in today’s standards.
+The Samsung Galaxy A52s 5G uses the same capacity battery as the A52 and here you get a 4500 mAh battery which is a little less by today’s standards.
 But Samsung is doing some tweaks and the 6nm processor also helps the battery stay longer.

-After watching some of your favorite web series and videos, surfing, taking occasional photos, video and audio calling, playing games for some time the battery will almost last a day but in the end, you have to plug the adaptor.
+After watching some of your favorite web series and videos, surfing, taking occasional photos, video and audio calling, and playing games for some time the battery will almost last a day but in the end, you have to plug the adaptor.
 Roughly we get 9 to 10 hours of backup using the phone.

 - The phone has dual stereo speakers where one speaker at the bottom and the earpiece doubles as a second speaker.
 The sound is great and loud with the right amount of bass in it.